ausias-armesto/uchicago-wordpress/README.md

-# Univerisity Chicago - Devops Course
+# The Univerisity of Chicago - Devops Course

+## Introduction

+This repository has been created as part of the contents for the [Devops Course](https://online.professional.uchicago.edu/course/dtb-dev/) at the [The Univerisity of Chicago](https://online.professional.uchicago.edu/) as an Teacher Assistant.

 ## Assigment